 Read your notification carefully. eBay isn’t going to reinstate your account just because you make an angry call.

 Instead, you should breathe and take a moment to assess the situation.
-Like we said, eBay often provides details on why you were suspended.
+As we said, eBay often provides details on why you were suspended.
 If you believe there’s been a mistake, you can appeal the decision by replying to the notice and providing evidence of the error.
 Otherwise, you can move on to the next step.

 Step 2: Fix the issue